mcarbonell/k-alternatives-meta-algorithm/README.md

 *   `knapsack-solver.js`: Specific implementation for the 0/1 Knapsack Problem.
 *   `knapsack-loader.js`: Parser for Pisinger/OR-Library benchmark files.
 *   `tsplib-json/`: Directory containing pre-parsed TSPLIB instances in JSON format.
+*   `tsp-spatial-insertion-animated.html`: Interactive demo of the "Ripple Insertion" algorithm.

+## 🙌 Acknowledgments

+*   **Gemini (AI Assistant):** For significant contributions to code refactoring, algorithm analysis, debugging, and comprehensive documentation of this repository.

 ## 📜 License
 MIT